 When you think of Tallinn, you may find the peach-coloured Alexander Nevsky Cathedral springs to mind, surrounded by droplets of crisp white snow.

 We don't blame you.
 Though freezing, Estonia and its neighbours Latvia and Lithuania make fine winter breaks.
-But they shouldn't be overlooked during the summer months, either.
+But they shouldn't be overlooked in summer.

 Walking through Tallinn's comprehensive Old Town and soaking up the atmosphere in Freedom Square is just as satisfying in the sun.
 With plenty of steep hills to climb, to get to the best views of the city, it's almost easier without all the ice...